-Since then, Ticketmaster has mysteriously pulled that post, and Taylor Swift has responded to the controversy by saying that she and her team were repeatedly assured the company’s systems would be able to handle the traffic (which the now-deleted post claimed was twice as much as the top five tours of 2022 and Super Bowl combined).
+Things only got worse from there.
+Two days later, Ticketmaster announced it was canceling the planned public ticket sale, as it didn’t have enough tickets left to meet what it called “historically unprecedented demand.”Taylor Swift responded to the controversy by saying that she and her team were repeatedly assured the company’s systems would be able to handle the traffic (which a now-deleted Ticketmaster post claimed was twice as much as the top five tours of 2022 and Super Bowl combined).

-- MThe Ticketmaster Taylor Swift fiasco sparked a congressional hearing.
+Nov 22, 2022The Ticketmaster Taylor Swift fiasco sparked a congressional hearing.

 Senators Amy Klobuchar (D-MN) and Mike Lee (R-UT) have announced they’re holding a hearing to “examine the lack of competition in the ticketing industry” after Ticketmaster’s site crumbled when millions of people tried to buy tickets to Taylor Swift’s tour.